kimjinhwa/UpsDiagnosysDSP/readme.md

 ## DiagnosysUps Software Document
+### For Debug
+	- make DAC for test
+	  This is for input test ADC, So It use inputA_0 pin.
+	 - Later, It must be changed.
+	 - #define DAC_TEST_USED   = 1
 ### Note all
     - It is tested using EVK KIT, 10Mhz , So it must be changed to 20Mhz
     - Total read adc is 20.